Roma Logo

 Roma Logo 1927-1930

-The first emblem of Roma was dedicated to the sculpture called Lupa Capitolina.
-The image of the animal feeding the twins Remus and Romulus was inside a white heraldic shield with a black outline.
-And right under the drawing was a monogram of the letters “A,” “S,” and “R” (Associazione Sportiva Roma).
+The first emblem of “Roma” was dedicated to the sculpture called Lupa Capitolina.
+The image of the animal feeding the twins Remus and Romulus was inside a white heraldic shield with a black contour.
+Right below the drawing was a monogram of the letters “A,” “S,” and “R” (Associazione Sportiva Roma).

-In the late 1920s, this graphic sign was found almost everywhere, including on subscriptions.
-It was just not present on the players’ uniforms.
-But it’s worth noting that the soccer club didn’t receive official permission to use the city’s historical sculpture in its logo, so it had no legal rights to it.
+In the late 1920s, this graphic sign could be encountered almost everywhere, including on season tickets.
+It just wasn’t on the players’ uniforms.
+However, it should be noted that the football club did not have official permission to use the city’s historical sculpture in its emblem, so it had no legal rights to it.

 1930 – 1934